kmarcie/mkhud/README.md

 <b>cbhud (CoBa)</b> - It sucks that he hasn't updated it, but still a great hud.
 Some elements in my hud were inspired by this hud.

+<b>rayshud (raysfire)</b> - An amazing streamer and maker of a very well crafted hud.
+His tutorials helped me out a ton, and I highly recommend you check out his stream. http://twitch.tv/raysfire/ :)

 <b>ToonHUD (Griever)</b> - I borrowed the SourceScheme.res from his hud.
 I hope you are alright with this.
 A very well made hud.
 Again, some elements in my hud were inspired by his.

 <b>ompHUD (omp)</b> - A great HUD.
 I'm sure everyone by now knows what this HUD looks like.
 I borrowed some of the ItemEffectMeters from this hud, and a lot of my elements were inspired by this hud.